kedacore/keda-docs/content/docs/2.0/scalers/redis-lists.md

 Here is an example of how to deploy a scaled object with the `redis` scale trigger which uses `TriggerAuthentication`.

-You can also provide the `password` on the `ScaledObject` directly.
+You can also provide the `passwordFromEnv` on the `ScaledObject` directly.

 ```yaml
 apiVersion: v1